MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-confluent-kafka.md

 ## Limitations

-* Confluent Kafka with JSON and Avro formats, using schema registry, is not currently supported.
+* Confluent Kafka with JSON and Avro formats, using schema registry, is currently not supported.
+* Decoding data from Confluent Kafka using the Confluent Schema Registry is currently not supported.

 [!INCLUDE [sources-destinations-note](./includes/sources-destinations-note.md)]